carterjbastian/blog/content/post/saved-macros.md

 <br />
 # A Recycled Macro Solution

 Fixing the lint errors above by hand is a reasonable thing to do... once.
-However, if we were moving code in a real-life codebase, this class of error would be likely to appear multiple times and in multiple files.
+However, if we were moving code in a real-life codebase, this class of error would be likely to appear many times across multiple files.
 Solving this recurring lint error without some form of automation quickly becomes tedious, and sometimes becomes infeasible[<sup>[5]](#FN5)</sup>.

 That's where our recycled vim macros come in.
 After hitting this same class of lint errors a few times, I recognized that I was applying a few patterns of operations over and over and over again.
 I started saving these patterns as macros whenever I would head into a session of solving lint errors.
 I eventually got fed up with re-writing and saving my macros every time I opened a new vim session, so I put the following lines in my `.vimrc` file<sup>[[6]](#FN6)</sup>: